Squirrel Damage Repair Services: What to Expect After Wildlife Removal

 • Damaged roofing materials – from repeated entry through shingles, eaves, or dormers

-What Titus Restoration Provides:
+What Titus Contracting Provides:

 • Structural reinforcement of beams, joists, or decking